linode/docs/docs/databases/hadoop/install-and-configure-hadoop-cluster.md

 4. Repeat steps 2 and 3 for *node2*

-4. Copy hadoop configuration files to slave nodes:
+5. Copy the hadoop configuration files to the slave nodes:

         for node in node1 node2; do
             scp ~/hadoop/etc/hadoop/* $node:/home/hadoop/hadoop/etc/hadoop/;